dwong/dwong.github.com/_posts/2015-12-22-what-do-kids-do-with-their-hands.markdown

 - Children
 - Quotes
 ---
-She's not even that mobile yet.
+The Bear's not even that mobile yet.
 Are we doomed?
 Probably, yes.

-Things heard around my house much more now than pre-child:
+Things heard around my house much more now than pre-Bear:

 > Hi! 😆